 “In the Gospels Jesus’ resurrection body is both continuous and discontinuous with his former body but not in the ways you might expect.
-Many people when thinking about resurrection suppose that their body will be recognizably them (continuous) but will be healed of all illness (discontinuous).
+Many people when thinking about resurrection suppose that their body will be recognizable to them (continuous) but will be healed of all illness (discontinuous).
 In contrast, Jesus’ body was apparently not recognizable, at least not straight away (see Luke 24.16; John 20.14) but still bore the scars of his crucifixion (see Luke 24.38-40; John 20.27).
 In other words what was discontinuous seems to have been his appearance; what was continuous were his scars.
 This raises all sorts of fascinating questions about the nature of resurrection bodies…

 The continuous and discontinuous nature of the resurrection body is not all.
 Jesus’ body was still clearly a physical body in that he could eat (see Luke 24.41-42; John 21.15) but was different in that it could passthrough [sic] walls (see John 20.26).
 N. T. Wright coined the phrase ‘transphysical’ for Jesus’ resurrection body – ‘trans’ to imply transformed but ‘physical’ to imply still an actual body.
 Such a view resonates with Paul’s position even if Paul does not state it explicitly.
-Paul’s link between Jesus’ resurrection and our own … therefore suggests that our resurrection bodies will be likewise ‘transphysical’ – clearly bodies, but different from the ones we have now.”pp 52-53
+Paul’s link between Jesus’ resurrection and our own … therefore suggests that our resurrection bodies will be likewise ‘transphysical’ – clearly bodies, but different from the ones we have now.” (pp 52-53)

 Chapters 7-8 lay out a framework for a theology of the Body corporate (the community of believers) that is rich with implications and begs for more.
 I especially appreciated Gooder’s emphasis on “discerning the body of Christ” (cf., 1 Cor.
 11:29) and orienting ourselves both horizontally and vertically whenever we partake of the Holy Eucharist (Lord’s Supper).
-Elsewhere I’ve noted “because [the Holy Eucharist] is corporate, our orientation is not merely vertical as we individually look up to Christ in thanksgiving, but also horizontal and communal as we collectively look out to one another in love.
+Elsewhere I noted “because [the Holy Eucharist] is corporate, our orientation is not merely vertical as we individually look up to Christ in thanksgiving, but also horizontal and communal as we collectively look out to one another in love.
 As such, our personal standing with God is not the sole focus of the Holy Eucharist; our standing with one another is also in view.”

-There is so much more from Body: Biblical Spirituality for the Whole Person but I’m hopeful this will whet your appetite.
+There is so much more here, but I’m hopeful this will whet readers’ appetite.
 I want to end with one more practical note.
 In the epilogue Gooder encourages all Christians to think of their spirituality as including their physical bodies.

 We should include physical wellbeing under the heading of spirituality.
 Taking time to take care of our bodies is a spiritual discipline and needs to be placed alongside prayer and worship in our thoughts about spirituality: sleep, exercise, pampering in a spa, having a well-cooked meal with friends are all part of spirituality and we should take care to ensure we do them regularly.
-They are not an indulgence, they are life-giving.”p.
-129
+They are not an indulgence, they are life-giving.” (p.
+129)

-See also Ian Paul’s excellent post “Will We Be Male and Female in the Resurrection?”
+Ian Paul’s excellent post “Will We Be Male and Female in the Resurrection?”